down Westfield Avenue, and On Tuesday,

 The Summit High School boys lacrosse team narrowly escaped defeat Thursday night in a 5 overtime battle with the Chatham Cougars in the Group II championship at Ridge High School.
 The Hilltoppers started the contest off strong with two quick goals by Mike Ford.
 But Chatham dominated the time of possession and sent the game into not one but five overtime periods.
 A quick wrap-around goal by Sonny Round propelled the Hilltoppers to a 7-6 victory, keeping the team's three-year, now 67-game win streak alive.
 The Hilltoppers advance to the Tournament of Champions next week.

-Ground was broken for Westfield's new Vietnam Veterans Memorial during Memorial Day ceremonies on Monday.
+for Westfield's new Vietnam Veterans Memorial during Memorial Day ceremonies on Monday.
 The new memorial, being designed by Luke Gibbons as an Eagle Scout project, will join other war memorials at the intersection of North Avenue and East Broad Street.
 The town's only current memorial for the Vietnam War is a plaque at the Memorial Pool.

 This week, Cranford mourned the loss of a local legend.
 Mark "Max" Mitchell, who tended bar at The Riverside for 26 years, died May 28th of a heart attack.
 His sudden death was a shock to the community, who viewed Max as the epitome of the small-town bartender.
 Max never left his regulars waiting long for a drink, and knew the name of every bar goer who walked through his door.
 When you turned 21, it was a Cranford tradition to receive your first drink from Max.